 It was a picture straight out of an Italian holiday brochure.
 Clear blue sky, a shimmering Mediterranean sea, tropical flowers, pastel coloured buildings, tourists eating cones of gelato, and the lilting tones of… Welsh?
 Yes in reality this classic Italian scene was somewhere a lot closer to home.
 Welcome to the North Wales village of Portmeirion, where nothing is quite what it seems.
 The Mediterranean is really the estuary of the River Dwyryd, the gelato is made by Caffi’r Angel Ices from Carmarthenshire milk.
 Even the buildings deceive you, with windows painted on to create extra floors and terraced houses that are really one big mansion inside.
 But how did this patch of the Mediterranean end up in North Wales – and why?

 Portmeirion was the brainchild and life’s work of eccentric architect Sir Bertram Clough Williams-Ellis.
-Originally the site was home to a tiny village called Aber Iâ, but by the time Williams-Ellis bought the land in 1925 it had been abandoned and all that was left were some overgrown gardens.
+The site was originally the site home to a tiny village called Aber Iâ, but by the time Williams-Ellis bought the land in 1925 it had been abandoned and all that was left were some overgrown gardens.
 He renamed in Portmeirion – port because of the coastal location and merion after the old county of Merioneth – and set about turning it into a colourful, weird and wonderful seaside village over the next 50 years.

 Williams-Ellis was obsessed with preserving the environment, and wanted to prove that you can take a beautiful location and develop it without spoiling it.
 His design inspiration came from the Mediterranean, but most of the buildings were from the UK.
 He collected bits and pieces from historic buildings that were due to be demolished, calling Portmeirion his “home for fallen buildings”.
 He had an obsession for detail – like with the Colonnade, originally the front of a bathhouse in Bristol.
 It was meticulously dismantled and transported to Wales, with every stone numbered so it could be put back together perfectly.

-Portmeirion’s first building was a hotel on the water’s edge, where Williams-Ellis and his wife hosted the rich and famous of the 40s and 50s, like Noel Coward and Ingrid Bergman, and where you can still stay now.
-As you wander around you can see why the village’s mix of peaceful location and eccentric design has inspired so many artists, writers and musicians – Jools Holland stayed in Unicorn Cottage and loved it so much that he had a replica built back home to use as his studio.
+Portmeirion’s first building was a hotel on the water’s edge, where Williams-Ellis and his wife hosted the rich and famous of the 1940s and 50s, like Noel Coward and Ingrid Bergman, and where you can still stay now.
+As you wander around, you can see why the village’s mix of peaceful location and eccentric design has inspired so many artists, writers and musicians over the years – Jools Holland stayed in Unicorn Cottage and loved it so much that he had a replica built back home to use as his studio.
 Portmeirion was also used as a location for various films and TV series, but it’s 1960s show The Prisoner that made it famous.

 This cult show starred Patrick McGoohan and was about a former secret agent held captive in a mysterious village and known only as ‘Number 6’.
 The series was all a bit strange and surreal so Portmeirion made the perfect location.
 Though Williams-Ellis made the producers agree they wouldn’t reveal where it’d been shot until the end of the series so it didn’t get mobbed with visitors.
 But after than fans from around the world started coming to visit the locations and they’re still coming.
 The house where Number 6 lived has been turned into a Prisoner shop and there’s an annual convention here for Prisoner obsessives.